syzwina/quartz/content/notes/books/The Prophet.md

 >
 > And in much of your talking, thinking is half murdered.
 For thought is a bird of space, that in a cage of words may indeed unfold its wings but cannot fly.

 This, wow.
 So true though.
-Yes, when learning, most times you want to talk through your thoughts process.
+Yes, when learning, most times you want to talk through your thought process.
 But when it comes to emotions.
 Talking actually prevents you from thinking your emotions through(?, at least that is true with me).
 In silence, you are forced to think about stuff.
 And in that silence where revelations come.
 Maybe it is true even in learning as well.
 Idk.

 > [!QUOTE]
 >